PreetiShah09/fmcg-deal-intelligence-agent/README.md

 ---

-## 1. Problem
+## Problem

-FMCG deal activity is reported across many public news sources and can be difficult to scan quickly.
-This application provides a lightweight intelligence workflow that turns recent public-source coverage into a short, structured view of relevant FMCG M&A and investment activity.
+FMCG deal activity is reported across multiple public news sources and can be difficult to scan quickly.

+This application provides a lightweight screening workflow that turns recent public-source coverage into a structured view of relevant FMCG M&A and investment activity.

-The goal is not to replace primary-source diligence.
-It is to provide a fast first-pass screen of recent deal activity.
+The objective is to provide a fast first-pass intelligence screen, rather than replace primary-source diligence.

 ---

-## 2. Architecture
+## Architecture

 ```text
 Public News / RSS Sources